volnier/moriyaShrineDownloader/README.md

 ## License
 This project is licensed under the [European Union Public License, version 1.2](https://joinup.ec.europa.eu/collection/eupl/eupl-text-eupl-12).
 ## Why?
-From what I've seen 60 second wait on the website is only **delaying** the server load.
+From what I've seen the 60 second wait on the website is only **delaying** the server load.
 The only thing it does is annoy the end-user.
 If any of the Moriya Shrine website's staff want me to take this project down then please create an issue.